pureconfig/pureconfig/modules/ip4s/README.md

 ## Example

-To load an `Host` or a `Port` into a configuration, create a class to hold it:
+To load a `Host` or a `Port` into a configuration, create a class to hold it:

 ```scala
 import com.comcast.ip4s._